 "I Could Fall in Love" by Guitar Tribute Players

-This acoustic guitar cover of Selena Quintanilla's famous ballad "I Could Fall in Love" might just bring tears to your eyes.
+This acoustic, romantic guitar cover of Selena Quintanilla's famous ballad "I Could Fall in Love" might just bring tears to your eyes.
 It would make wonderful choice for your processional song or first dance song—and you can easily hire a guitarist to play it live if you don't want to use the recording.

 "Watching Connell Play" by Stephen Rennicks